aduki-Inc/aduki-One/README.md

 9. Ask G-One about what task it can perform and who created it

-	  	Human: Hey aduki-One, Who created you? / Hey G-One , What can you do
+	  	Human: Hey aduki-One, Who created you? / Hey aduki-One , What can you do

 10.Turn off your pc when required